MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 The Azure CLI now offers preview support for Web Account Manager (WAM).
 WAM is a Windows 10+ component that acts as an authentication broker.
 Using WAM has several benefits:

 _ Enhanced security.
 See [Conditional Access: Token protection (preview)](/azure/active-directory/conditional-access/concept-token-protection).
-_ Support for Windows Hello, conditional access, and FIDO keys.
+_ Support for Windows Hello, conditional access policies, and FIDO keys.
 _ Fast single sign-on.
 _ Bug fixes and enhancements shipped with Windows.